Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Introduction

-For these relatively fast-spinning systems, the expected luminosity below which they are assumed to be in the propeller regime is L$_{\text{X}_\text{prop}}\sim$10$^{35-36}$~erg~s$^{-1}$.
+Be/X-ray binary systems are the most common sub-type of high-mass X-ray binaries in which magnetised neutron stars (NSs; with a magnetic field of B$\sim$10$^{12-13}$\,G) accrete from their massive companions (a Be-type star in our case) while moving around them in (highly) eccentric orbits.
+These Be/X-ray binaries show two kinds of transient X-ray behaviour (for a review of these systems see \citealt{Reig2011}): type-I (normal) and type-II (giant) outbursts.
+The type-I outbursts, which have a short duration (a fraction of an orbital period), are caused by the accretion of matter onto the NS when the compact object passes through the decretion disk of the companion during the periastron passage.
+The X-ray luminosity (L$_\textnormal{X}$) related to these events usually peaks at L$_\textnormal{X} \sim$10$^{35-36}$\,erg~s$^{-1}$.
 Since in this regime no matter is thought to accrete anymore on the NS, these systems are expected to be very dim in quiescence.
-Indeed, when detected, these systems have quiescent luminosities of only $\sim$10$^{32-33}$~erg~s$^{-1}$.
+Indeed, these systems have quiescent luminosities of only $\sim$10$^{32-33}$\,erg~s$^{-1}$.
 However, it is very likely that this low-level emission of X-rays does not have a single origin.
-In some systems, there is strong evidence that, despite being in the propeller regime, low-level accretion onto their NS surfaces still continues (e.g., confirmed by the detection of pulsations, \citealt{Mukherjee2005}, and high energy spectra, \citealt{Orlandini2004}).
-This indicates that the propeller effect might not always be completely effective although how matter exactly reaches the NS surface is still unclear (see discussions in \citealt{Orlandini2004} and \citealt{Mukherjee2005}).
+In some systems, there is strong evidence that, despite being in the propeller regime, low-level accretion onto their NS surfaces still continues.
+This indicates that the propeller effect might not always be completely effective although how matter exactly reaches the NS surface is still unclear (see discussions in \citealt{Orlandini2004}; \citealt{Mukherjee2005}; \citealt{Doroshenko2014}).
 Another possible mechanism that could produce low-level emission in the propeller regime is the accretion flow at the magnetospheric boundary.
-This flow could produce significant radiation and might be detectable at luminosities of $\sim$10$^{32-34}$~erg~s$^{-1}$ \citep{Campana2001a}.
+This flow could produce significant radiation and might be detectable at luminosities of $\sim$10$^{32-34}$\,erg~s$^{-1}$ \citep{Campana2001a}.
 However, it is unclear exactly how the emission would be generated (see \citealt{Ikhsanov2001} and \citealt{Lii2014} for discussion) and likely most of the released energy will not be emitted in the X-rays but at longer wavelengths such as the ultraviolet (see discussion in \citealt{Tsygankov2016}).